freitaspedro/SearchOverGraphs/README.md

 First you must run the module 'pre.py' and then the module 'main.py'.

-Attention!
-You can only run 'pre.py' if you have downloaded the optional datasets in #Getting Started.
+**Attention!** You can only run 'pre.py' if you have downloaded the optional datasets in **Getting Started**.
 But you can skip this module and run directly the module 'main.py' using the pre-processed datasets.

-You can run 'pre.py' uncommenting any line in the main and executing this file in your terminal, p.e:
+You can run 'pre.py' uncommenting any line in the __main__ and executing this file in your terminal, p.e:

 ```
 main("snap/facebook/1912", 481, False)